makeabilitylab/physcomp/communication/p5js-paint-io.md

 #### Update drawing code to use brush x,y

 Currently, we are only drawing brush strokes at the current `mouseX` and `mouseY` position.
-Let's also now draw brush strokes at the current `brushX` and `brushY` position.
-A keen reader will note that we are now calling `drawBrushStroke()` twice: once for mouse input and once for our Arduino-based controller input.
+Let's also now draw brush strokes at the current `brushX` and `brushY` position, which are set by the Arduino-based paintbrush controller.

+A keen reader will note that we are now calling `drawBrushStroke()` **twice**: once for mouse input and once for our Arduino-based controller input.
 Yes, that's true.
 But bimanuel interaction with two controllers has a long history in HCI (see Engelbart's [Mother of All Demos](https://youtu.be/yJDv-zdhzMY?t=2115) from 1968) and opens up many fruitful interaction possibilities!
+Later, we'll make the mouse as a paintbrush toggleable.

 {% highlight JavaScript %}
 function draw() {